 - For flows triggered by an HTTP request, the step details also contain the parameters, headers, and body of the incoming request.

-- Logs: Details about the request and the request log.
+- Log: Details about the request and the request log.

 - Request Details: The UUID of the request, where it was executed (for example, in the cloud), and the date and time at which the request was submitted.
 For HTTP triggers, this also includes the authenticating user (the credentials for this user are used to authenticate requests the flow makes to xMatters).

-- Event: For flows triggered by an event activity, the event properties and their values.
+- Alert: For flows triggered by an alert activity, the alert properties, and their values.